mutalyzer/mutalyzer2/doc/development.rst

        git commit -am 'Bump version to X.Y.Z' git tag -a 'vX.Y.Z'

-3. Push to the GitLab repository (assuming the remote name is `gitlab` and you are working on the `master` branch::
+3. Push to the GitHub repository (assuming the remote name is `github` and you are working on the `master` branch::

-       git push gitlab master
+       git push github master
-       git push gitlab master:release --tags
+       git push github master:release --tags

 4. Add a new entry at the top of the ``CHANGES`` file like this::